resotto/gochk/README.md

 gochk displays each result type in a different color by default:

 - ![#008080](https://via.placeholder.com/15/008080/000000?text=+) None
-  - which means no dependencies (no imports).
+  - which means there are imports irrelevant to dependency rule or no imports at all
 - ![#008000](https://via.placeholder.com/15/008000/000000?text=+) Verified
   - which means there are dependencies with no violation.
 - ![#FFFF00](https://via.placeholder.com/15/FFFF00/000000?text=+) Ignored